Performance Breakdown

 How much airflow does the Shark Vertex Pro Powered Lift-Away have?

-Since the Shark Vertex products use the Duo Clean nozzle, don’t expect too much power.
+Since the Shark Vertex products utilize the Duo Clean nozzle, don’t expect a lot of power.

 I tested it at the extension tube and nozzle, and here are the results.